dbshadow/Dingo/README.md

 ## ✨ Features

+-   **Multi-User Ready**: Each user has their own API token.
+Users can see all tasks but can only manage (delete, download) their own.
 -   **Asynchronous Task Queue**: A robust, non-blocking task queue processes uploaded jobs sequentially.
 Translation tasks are persistent and survive server restarts.
 -   **Broad File Support**:
     -   Translate `.csv` and `.idml` files.